• Home |

 Cost and Availability

-All .357 Magnum revolvers can also safely run .38 special cartridges, which adds to their versatility.
-However, the selection of guns chambered for this magnum cartridge is generally limited to revolvers.
-(You can carry a 357 Mag Desert Eagle pistol if you want, but it is unwieldy!)
+However, the selection of guns chambered for this cartridge is generally limited to revolvers.
+(You can carry a .357 Mag Desert Eagle pistol if you want, but it is unwieldy!)

-When it comes to price, both .357 Mag practice and defensive ammo cost significantly more than 9mm.
-There are plenty of different load options available to modern shooters, and you can always save a few bucks by buying in bulk.
+There are plenty of different options available to modern shooters, and you can always save a few bucks by buying in bulk.

-.40 Smith & Wesson
+.40 Smith & Wesson - Honorable Mention

-Sitting between the popular 9mm and .45 ACP in terms of bullet diameter, the .40 Smith & Wesson (aka ".40 S&W" or ".40 vcal") is often called a “compromise cartridge.”
+Sitting between the popular 9mm and .45 ACP in terms of bullet diameter, the .40 Smith & Wesson (aka ".40 S&W" or ".40 cal") is often called a “compromise cartridge.”

 Recoil

-A 155 grain bullet fired from the muzzle of a 1.5-pound .40 S&W pistol kicks with 10.6 foot-pounds of recoil energy.
-In comparison, a 2.5-pound .45 ACP pistol throwing a 185 grain projectile only produces 6.8 foot-pounds of recoil.
+A 155-grain bullet fired from the muzzle of a 1.5-pound .40 S&W pistol kicks with 10.6 foot-pounds of recoil energy.
+In comparison, a 2.5-pound .45 ACP pistol throwing a 185-grain projectile produces only 6.8 foot-pounds of recoil.

 Power and Penetration

-The faster, beefier 10mm sends 175-grain pills downrange at 1,160 fps with 523 foot-pounds of muzzle energy.
+The faster, beefier 10mm sends 175-grain pills downrange at 1,160 fps and with 523 foot-pounds of muzzle energy.
 The .40 S&W fires the same projectiles 150 fps slower, with "only" 396 foot-pounds of energy (which is still more than adequate for defense).

 The widths of the average wound channels inflicted by the 9mm and .40 S&W are pretty similar.
 However, the .40 S&W's extra energy tends to drive its bullet deeper, as well as transfer more concussive force to soft tissue.